Please utilize the following links to browse Southwestern Community College's Financial Aid Guide below.

 - Workers Investment Act (WIA)

-As a student at Southwestern Community College, you may be able to receive assistance with your college expenses with financial assistance in the form of grants, scholarships, work-study programs, and/or loans.
+As a student at Southwestern Community College, you may be able to receive financial assistance for your college expenses in the form of grants, scholarships, work-study programs, and/or loans.
 Federal Student Aid programs require the completion of the Free Application for Federal Student Aid (FAFSA).

-To begin the process of applying for federal financial aid, we have compiled the necessary information to ease the process.
-The financial aid office is available to help you find the assistance you need to further your education and accomplish your goals.
+Our Financial Aid office has compiled the necessary information to ease the process of applying for financial aid.
+Our office is available to answer questions and provide support to help you further your education and accomplish your goals.

 To apply for federal or state financial aid, a student must:

 - Complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov/fafsa.

 - Identify on the FAFSA that the information entered should be sent to Southwestern Community College by indicating the school code of 001857.

 - If selected for verification, provide a copy of signed federal income tax return/s for the student or parents' (dependent students) or provide a copy of a spouse's signed federal income tax return (independent students).